dpploy/cortix/_sources/readme_converted.rst.txt

-    A Python library for system-level module coupling, execution, and analysis.
+A Python library for network dynamics modeling and HPC simulation.

 | |Website|
 | |Build Status|